 | Chimney cap (stainless) | $165 | $215 | 30% |

-For customers concerned about creosote buildup between cleanings, I recommend Rutland Creosote Remover, which you can use yourself throughout the burning season to help reduce dangerous accumulation.
+If you’re worried about creosote building up between cleanings, I recommend Rutland Creosote Remover.
+You can use it yourself through the burning season to help keep that dangerous buildup down.

 Surrounding and Hidden Costs

-Now here’s where I want to be really upfront with you – there are costs beyond just the service itself that you need to be aware of.
+Now here’s where I really want to level with you.
+There are costs beyond the service itself that you ought to know about up front.

 Permit and Inspection Fees

-For major work (like chimney rebuilds or liner installations), Fort Carson homeowners typically need permits.
-I handle all permit applications for my customers, but these are costs you’ll see on your invoice:
+For major work like chimney rebuilds or liner installations, Fort Carson homeowners usually need permits.
+I handle all the permit paperwork for my customers, but these are costs you’ll see on your invoice:

 | Type of Work | Permit Required? | Permit Cost | Inspection Fee | Total Regulatory Cost |